EPCCed/archer2-advanced-use-of-lammps/_episodes/02-lammps-performance.md

 > > single core as when running on two cores.
 A more detailed look into the
 > > `in.ethanol` file will reveal that this is because the simulation box is
 > > not uniformly packed.
-> > At the start of the simulation (initial equilibration), the simulation box
-> > looks like this:
-> > {% include figure.html url="" max-width="80%" file="/fig/2_performance/start_sim_box.jpg" alt=""Simulation box at the start of the simulation" caption="Simulation box at the start of the simulation" %}
 > {: .solution}
 {: .challenge}